 - Reporting Crime in Japan

-- During Natural Disasters in Japan
+- What You Should Do During a Natural Disaster in Japan

-- Help from Your Embassy
+- Getting Help from Your Embassy

 Medical Assistance in Japan

 Japan has one of the finest healthcare systems in the world, with the highest life expectancy rates and affordable, universal coverage for its residents.
-For an overseas visitor, it can be a dizzying experience for those unfamiliar the multitude of facilities dedicated to particular medical specialties, its lack of foreign language support, and expensive out-of-pocket costs (without travellers insurance) to easily navigate on their own.
+For an overseas visitor, it can be a dizzying experience for those unfamiliar with the multitude of facilities dedicated to particular medical specialties, its lack of foreign language support, and expensive out-of-pocket costs (without travelers insurance) to easily navigate on their own.

-Depending on whether you need immediate emergency attention, have a concern you want checked out, or simply need to pick up some medication, there’s an array of hospitals, clinics, and pharmacies that one can visit to tend to your needs.
+Depending on whether you need immediate emergency attention, have a concern you want checking out, or simply need to pick up some medication, there’s an array of hospitals, clinics, and pharmacies that one can visit to tend to your needs.

 Finding A Medical Facility in Japan

-For example, if you have a cold symptoms such as fever, sore throat, cough, and runny nose, you’ll likely want to visit a specialist in internal medicine (内科).
-For bone fractures and joint pain, a visit will likely take you to a specialist in orthopaedic surgery (整形外科).
+For example, if you have cold symptoms such as fever, sore throat, cough, and runny nose, you’ll likely want to visit a specialist in internal medicine (内科).
+For bone fractures and joint pain, a visit will likely take you to a specialist in orthopedic surgery (整形外科).
 If you’re not sure what specialist you should visit, the JNTO “Guide for When You are Feeling Ill” guide has a list of diagnosis and treatment departments that is related to particular symptoms and areas of concern.
 The JNTO website also has a list of medical institutions that accept foreign visitors searchable by location, and lists medical services and supported foreign languages.

-The Ministry of Health, Labour and Welfare also has a list of hospitals and clinics organized by prefecture, and available to overseas visitors and residents alike.
+The Ministry of Health, Labour and Welfare also have a list of hospitals and clinics organized by prefecture, and available to overseas visitors and residents alike.
 Though some of the listed websites have English and other foreign language support, most will require the use of Google translate (or a Japanese-savvy friend) to help translate the content for you.

-Emergency Hospitals, Hospitals, Clinics, Pharmacies and Drugstores
+Emergency Hospitals, Hospitals, Clinics, Pharmacies, and Drugstores

-Clinics (クリニック, kurinikku) tend to be smaller than hospitals, though their sizes can vary, and can house one general practitioner to several specialist doctors in house.
+Clinics (クリニック, kurinikku) tend to be smaller than hospitals, though their sizes can vary, and can house one general practitioner to several specialist doctors in-house.
 They are also commonly set up for residents, meaning that overseas visitors may not be able to access medical attention at a Japanese clinic, so do some research beforehand if you’re planning on making a visit.
 Many clinics have a pharmacy attached to the clinic building itself, making it easy to visit a doctor and pick up a prescription all in one go.

 If there isn’t a pharmacy (薬局, yakkyoku) attached to the facility, most hospitals and clinics will have one in its close vicinity.
 Look for characters featuring this sign: 処方せん (shohosen), 調剤薬局 (chouzaiyakkyoku) or 薬 (kusuri, medicine) for the nearest prescription pharmacy.